gazebosim/sdf_tutorials/pose_frame_semantics/proposal.md

 ### 1 Model

-There are *seven* phases for validating the kinematics data in a model.
+There are *eight* phases for validating the kinematics data in a model.
 In libsdformat, the `sdf::readFile` and `sdf::readString` API's perform parsing stage 1, and `sdf::Root::Load` is proposed to perform all parsing stages.
 Each API returns an error code if errors are found during parsing.